Early Views of Hollywood (1920 +)

 Historical Photos of Early Hollywood |

-(ca. 1950)^ – View looking south on Vine Street from just north of Yucca Street.
+(ca. 1952)* – View looking south on Vine Street from just north of Yucca Street.
 The intersection of Hollywood and Vine can be seen in the distance.
 Within 5 years of this photo, the iconic Capitol Records Building would be going up on the west side of Vine just south of Yucca Street. |

 Then and Now

-(1950 vs 2022)* – Looking south on Vine Street from just north of Yucca Street.
-The iconic Capital Records building would be built in 1955. |
+(1952 vs 2022)* – Looking south on Vine Street from just north of Yucca Street.
+The iconic Capitol Records building, constructed in 1955, rises prominently in the more recent view. |

 Capitol Records Building

-(1955)#**# - View looking southeast showing the Capitol Records Building in the early stages of construction, located near the corner of Yucca and Vine streets. |
+(1955)* - View looking southeast showing the Capitol Records Building in the early stages of construction, located near the corner of Yucca and Vine streets. |

-(1955)^ - View looking north showing the Capitol Records Building under construction as seen from Hollywood and Vine. |
+(1955)* - View looking north showing the Capitol Records Building under construction as seen from Hollywood and Vine. |

-(1955)#^* – View looking north on Vine Street showing the Capitol Records Building under construction.
+(1955)* – View looking north on Vine Street showing the Capitol Records Building under construction.
 At lower right-center can be seen Du-par's Restaurant. |

 Historical Notes Designed by Louis Naidorf of Welton Becket and Associates, the tower was the world’s first circular office building, constructed of reinforced concrete and punctuated by a series of porcelain enamel sun shades stepping down each floor of the building. |

-(1956)#**# - View showing the newly completed Capitol Records Building located at 1750 N. Vine Street.
+(1956)* - View showing the newly completed Capitol Records Building located at 1750 N. Vine Street.
 Du-par's Restaurant is seen in the foreground. |

 Historical Notes The 13-story Capitol Records Building, also known as the Capitol Records Tower, is one of the city's landmarks.
 Construction was contracted by British company EMI soon after its 1955 acquisition of Capitol Records, with completion in April 1956.
-Located just north of the intersection of Hollywood and Vine and consolidating the West Coast operations of Capitol Records, the structure is home to the recording studios and echo chambers of Capitol Studios.*^ |
+Located just north of the intersection of Hollywood and Vine and consolidating the West Coast operations of Capitol Records, the structure is home to the recording studios and echo chambers of Capitol Studios. |

 (1956)* - Aerial view looking northwest showing the Hollywood business district, with the Capitol Records Building visible middle right.
 Other visible buildings include: Pantages Theatre, E.F.
 Hutton Building, Broadway-Hollywood, Hotel Knickerbocker, Guaranty Building, and the Taft Building.
 The streets are (diagonally, l to r): Selma Avenue, Hollywood Boulevard, and Yucca Street; and (bottom to top) Gower Street, Argyle Avenue, Vine Street, Ivar Avenue, and Cahuenga Boulevard, to name a few.
 The Hollywood (101) Freeway is visible along the right. |